karengut97/MechaCar_Statistical_Analysis/README.md

 **2. Is the slope of the linear model considered to be zero?
 Why or why not?**

    The slope of this linear model is not zero.
-This is evidenced by the fact that our p-value (5.25e-11) is MUCH smaller than our assumed signficance level of 0.05%.
+This is evidenced by the fact that our p-value (5.25e-11) is MUCH smaller than our assumed significance level of 0.05%.

 **3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

    Yes, this model is effective at predicting mpg in the prototypes.
 The R-squared value is 71.5% which indicates that roughly 71.5% of the variability of mpg is explained by using this linear model.
-In addition, the p-value is 5.35e-11 which is much smaller than our assumed signficance level of 0.05%.
+In addition, the p-value is 5.35e-11 which is much smaller than our assumed significance level of 0.05%.

 ## Summary Statistics on Suspension Coils